New Zealand man stabs endangered sea lion in bid to protect partner - Local News 8

 “It was scary,” she said.
 “Matt was just defending me.
 He had been very tolerant up to that point.”

-Kraemer wrote on Facebook that the stab wound, which was made in “self defense,” was about 8mm (a third of an inch) wide and 30mm (1.2 inches) deep.
-When reached by CNN, the couple declined to comment.
+Matt Kraemer wrote on Facebook that the stab wound, which was made in “self defense,” was about 8mm (a third of an inch) wide and 30mm (1.2 inches) deep.

 New Zealand sea lions are one of the rarest sea lion species in the world, with an estimated 12,000 left.
 Under local law, anyone who kills a sea lion could face up to two years in prison or a fine of up to 250,000 New Zealand dollars ($168,000).